4 anger management tips for Microsoft Word users

 Several years ago, I received a call from a client – let’s call him Joe.
 Joe was seeking help with the formatting of several Word documents.
 It was a routine telephone conversation but when I opened the Word document Joe subsequently emailed me, here’s what I found:

 Word makes me want to pull my hair out … Why don’t you go format yourself … Word is the stupidest program on the planet …

-Clearly, Joe was feeling a little frustrated – Microsoft Word is not always the most compliant program to work with.
+Clearly, Joe, a Microsoft Word user, was feeling a little frustrated – Microsoft Word is not always the most compliant program to work with.
 I should know.
 I’ve worked with Word for many years and, at times, still find myself stumped by its peculiarities.